runeksvendsen/blockchain-restful-address-index/README.md

 Exposes a single resource, `/unspentOutputs/<address>`, which returns a list of all unspent outputs paying to `<address>`.

+### Limitations:
+Unspent outputs are not returned until they have at least a single confirmation.
+However, if a new, unconfirmed transaction redeems an output, this output will not be included in the returned results.
+In other words, you cannot get information about an unspent output until it has at least one confirmation, but it will disappear from the returned (unspent) outputs as a soon as a transaction appears which spends this output.

 Example usage and output:

         $ curl -v 'http://localhost:8000/unspentOutputs/2N414xMNQaiaHCT5D7JamPz7hJEc9RG7469'